Northern Samar: Languages

 The majority of the people in the province speak the Ninorte Samarnon variation of Waray-Waray.
 About 4.5 percent of the population, especially in the island towns, speak Cebuano, particularly in the island town of San Antonio.
 Inabaknon, a unique language said to be one of the most preserved languages to date, is the native tongue of the populace in the island town of Capul.

 Ninorte Samarnon usually is further subclassified into Balicuatro, Central and Pacific speakers.

 Tagalog and English are also widely used and understood in Northern Samar.

 Religion

+Catholicism

 The communities of this province are predominantly Catholic (80%).

+Others

-Other religious groups are Members Church of God International (Ang Dating Daan), Iglesia ni Cristo, Philippine Independent Church (Iglesia Filipina Independiente), Seventh-day Adventists, Jehovah’s Witnesses, The Church of Jesus Christ of Latter-day Saints and other Christian sects.
+Other religious groups are Members Church of God International (MCGI), Iglesia ni Cristo, Philippine Independent Church (Iglesia Filipina Independiente), Seventh-day Adventists, Jehovah's Witnesses, The Church of Jesus Christ of Latter-day Saints and other Christian sects.
 A small number of population are Muslim.

 Socio-demographic situation

 Northern Samar is classified as a second class province, according to the Philippine Statistics Authority, the data gathered from the Department of Finance Department Order No.23-08 (Effective July 29, 2008).

 Catarman is the capital town of the province where most political and economic activities take place.
 It is the seat of administration and the center of trade and commerce as well as industry.

 The province is considered a very rural area with 65% of its people residing in the countryside.